Alexandre Eremenko: Academic career

-Eremenko was born into a medical family.
-His father Emmanuel Berger was a pathophysiologist, professor and head of the Department of pathophysiology at Ternopil National Medical University.
-His mother Neonila Eremenko was an ophthalmologist.
+Eremenko was born into a medical family in Kharkiv, Ukraine.
+His father was a pathophysiologist, professor and head of the Department of pathophysiology at Ternopil National Medical University.
+His mother was an ophthalmologist.
 He obtained his master's degree from Lviv University in 1976 and worked in the Institute of Low temperature physics and Engineering in Kharkiv until 1990.
 He received his PhD from Rostov State University in 1979 (Asymptotic Properties of Meromorphic and Subharmonic Functions), and is currently a distinguished professor at Purdue University.

-In complex dynamics, Eremenko explored escaping sets at the iteration of entire, transcendent functions and conjectured that the connected components of this escaping set are unbounded (Eremenko's conjecture).
-The conjecture is still open.
+In complex dynamics, Eremenko explored escaping sets at the iteration of transcendental entire functions and conjectured that the connected components of this escaping set are unbounded (Eremenko's conjecture).
+For decades, the conjecture remained open, and has been called "one of the most famous open problems in transcendental dynamics"; a counterexample has been found in the 2020s.

 Distinctions

 Eremenko was a recipient of the Humboldt Prize in Mathematics.
-In 2013 he became a fellow of the American Mathematical Society, for "contributions to value distribution theory, geometric function theory, and other areas of analysis and complex dynamics".
+In 2013, he became a fellow of the American Mathematical Society, for "contributions to value distribution theory, geometric function theory, and other areas of analysis and complex dynamics".
 He was an invited speaker in the International congress of mathematicians in Beijing in 2002.